-A subcontractor is an individual or company hired by another company (General contractor) to complete a job or a side job.
+A subcontractor is an individual or company hired by another company (usually a general contractor) to complete a job or a side job.
 Because hiring employees can be painstaking and more expensive, it’s much easier for a general contractor to hire another individual or company to do the work as a subcontractor.
-This mitigates expenses, risk, and allows both the contractor and subcontractor to make more money on the project.
+This mitigates expenses and risks and allows both the contractor and subcontractor the potential to earn more on the project.

-A subcontractor agreement is the backbone to the relationship between both parties, the subcontractor and the contractor.
+A subcontractor agreement is the backbone of the relationship between both parties, the subcontractor and the contractor.
 The agreement prevents any disputes from arising because it lists every detail about the job and the services each party brings to the table.
-Within the agreement, the subcontractor will state how much each one of their services costs, including labor.
-The contractor in return can use the subcontractor agreement as a reference when allocating work to the project.
+Within the agreement, the subcontractor will state how much each service costs, including labor.
+The contractor, in return, can use the subcontractor agreement as a reference when allocating work to the project.

 Subcontractors are commonly sought out for construction-related tasks but are available in a wide span of industries, such as chefs and waitstaff for an event.
 To follow is the average pay available for subcontractors, which can vary greatly depending upon the subcontractor’s industry: